Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Results and Discussion

-For CH$_4$, NH$_3$, H$_2$O, and HF, the energy difference between MI(3)-FNO-CCSD and the reference CCSD energy, at the point where the number of virtual orbitals was equal to the maximum number of virtual orbitals, did not converge as well as in the case of BeH$_2$.
-For example, the MI(3)-FNO-CCSD energy of H$_2$O at the point where the number of virtual orbitals is equal to the full virtual space still has an error of 0.00148 hartrees from the reference.
-We speculate that this is due to the fact that the occupied orbitals were not spatially localized, and therefore the decomposition of the occupied space into a smaller occupied space based on the method of increments caused the residual error.
-The degree of the error may be mitigated by including higher-order body increments, so we examined the inclusion of four-body terms in the calculation (i.e., MI(4)-FNO-CCSD) as shown in Fig.~\ref{fig:Energies} (A), (B), (C), and (D).
-In all cases considered, the inclusion of the four-body terms in the MI(4)-FNO-CCSD calculation largely improved the energy convergence towards the reference energy, and the energy at the point where the number of virtual orbitals was equal to the full virtual space differed from the reference energy by only around 5$\times10^{-5}$ hartrees or less.
-It is possible that the residual error, likely caused by the occupied orbitals not being spatially localized, can also be mitigated by using localized molecular orbitals.
-For example, we observed that using Foster--Boys localization~\cite{Foster:1960aa} improved the energy convergence of MI(3)-FNO-CCSD towards the reference energy.
-We plan to discuss this improvement in more detail in future publications.
-The reason why we observed highly accurate results with the MI(4)-FNO-CCSD approach for these molecules may be because they are all 10-electron systems and the contribution from the core electrons is usually very small when the basis sets have no core-polarization functions, such as in the cc-pVDZ basis used here.
-We plan to investigate the convergence behaviour with respect to the order of bodies (e.g., three-body, four-body, fifth-body) in the many-body expansion in the MI-FNO approach by targeting larger molecular systems.
+The degree of the error may be mitigated by including higher-order body increments, so we examine the inclusion of four-body terms in the calculation (i.e., MI(4)-FNO-CCSD) as shown in Appendix~\ref{appendix:appA} in Figure~\ref{fig:Energies} (A), (B), (C), and (D).
+In all cases considered, the inclusion of the four-body terms in the MI(4)-FNO-CCSD calculation improves the energy convergence towards the reference energy, and the energy at the point where the number of virtual orbitals is equal to the full virtual space differs from the reference energy by only around $5\times 10^{-5}$ hartrees or less.
+The reason why we observe highly accurate results with the MI(4)-FNO-CCSD approach for these molecules may be because they are all 10-electron systems and the contribution from the core electrons is usually very small when the basis sets have no core-polarization functions, such as in the cc-pVDZ basis used here.
+We plan to investigate the impact of higher-order body increments (e.g., three-body, four-body, five-body) on the convergence behaviour of the MI-FNO approach by targeting larger molecular systems.